camelCaseD/mvp/_PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.

   > To solve this the program will provide tools for keeping you productive while you work on the project.
-With integration with git and your favorite editor.
 It will slowly learn over time what tools you prefer to use and how long it takes to complete certain tasks.
 So that way generating estimates are as easy as asking a few questions.
 Afterwards you will use the task management list to help you with useful organization tools as your work towards completion.
-It will then send emails periodically based on what your for the project to the client with an invoice based off of what you completed.
+It will then send emails periodically based on each project to the client with an invoice based off of what you completed.

 ## Quote from You ##
   > A quote from a spokesperson in your company.